Library Design Awards 2021

 The awards are organised by the Australian Library and Information Association in partnership with the Australian Public Library Alliance and Council of Australian University Librarians.

-The winners of the inaugural ALIA Australian Library Design Awards were announced on 19 June 2017, at Library at the Dock, Melbourne.
+More than 30 stunning libraries were entered for the inaugural Australian Library Design Awards 2017.
+Public, school, academic and special libraries all featured in the entries, and there was a special award for the library voted for by ALIA Members.
+The winners were announced on 19 June 2017, at Library at the Dock, Melbourne.
 They were:

 St Joseph’s Nudgee College, Hanly Learning Centre, Queensland (school)

 City of Perth Library (public)

 Geelong Library and Heritage Centre, Victoria (ALIA Members' Choice).

 Take a look at the gallery of all 33 nominations for the 2017 awards.